sahat/hackathon-starter/README.md

 Deployment
 ----------

 Once you are ready to deploy your app, you will need to create an account with a cloud platform to host it.
 These are not the only choices, but they are my top picks.
 From my experience, the easiest way to get started is with **Heroku**.
-It will automatically restart your Node.js process when it crashes, has zero-downtime deployments and supports custom domains on free accounts.
+It will automatically restart your Node.js process when it crashes, has zero-downtime deployments, and supports custom domains on free accounts.
 Additionally, you can create an account with **MongoDB Atlas** and then pick one of the *4* providers below.
 Again, there are plenty of other choices, and you are not limited to just the ones listed below.